 Note: This figure includes spells that end in-sample (completed spells) only, because the length of incomplete spells is unknown.
 For this figure, minimum spell length is five years.

-Newer views-Inequality slows growth... especially with imperfect credit markets (Berg & Ostry, 2011)
+Newer views- Inequality slows growth... especially

 Table 2.
 Characteristics of Growth Spells